shubh24/shubh24.github.com/_posts/2019-02-19-It's a race against time! | Weekly Report 128.md

 <iframe src="https://anchor.fm/earlytwenties/embed/episodes/Ep-9-One-third-of-our-lives--Jobs-e37o0d" height="102px" width="400px" frameborder="0" scrolling="no"></iframe>

-My sleep schedule hasn't been great off-late. i am writing this blog at 3:37 AM on a Tuesday and have a 11AM meeting to attend.
+My sleep schedule hasn't been great off-late. i am writing this blog at 3:37 AM on a Tuesday and have an 11AM meeting to attend.
 With the constant workload, it has been difficult to reset and restart.
 Book reading has also taken a hit, i might have put in only one morning where i made progress on "The Art of Thinking Clearly".

 A positive: all runs and workouts accomplished.
 Even after taking an unintended rest day because of Gully Boy, i made it up by giving off my weekend rest day.
 The diet is not great, so workouts might not be reaching their full potential.
 It all comes down to building a good sleep routine, which informs my diet and workout schedules.